 In 62 BCE Publius Sulla was accused together with his brother Servius by Lucius Torquatus – son of his rival for the office of consul in 65 BCE – for participation in the Catilinarian conspiracy.
-The defense of the accused was taken by two of the best lawyers in Rome – Cicero and Hortensius.
+The defence of the accused was taken by two of the best lawyers in Rome – Cicero and Hortensius.

 Eventually, Publius was acquitted – unlike Servius.
-Cicero did not take up his defense because – as he claimed – he doubted in his innocence and did not have doubts about Publius.
+Cicero did not take up his defence because – as he claimed – he doubted his innocence and did not have doubts about Publius.
 Most probably, however, it was a loan for the purchase of a new home which Publius offered to Cicero.